oraclize/docs/source/includes/_eos.md

 EOSIO_DISPATCH(wolframrand, (getrandomnum)(callback))
 ```

-EOS contracts using Oraclize can be effectively autonomous by implementing a new call to Oraclize into their ` callback` action.
+EOS contracts using Oraclize can be effectively autonomous by implementing a recurring query to Oraclize into their `callback` action.
 This can be useful for implementing periodic updates of some on-chain reference data, as with price feeds, or to periodically check for some off-chain conditions.

 This modified version of the previous example will get a random number from the WolframAlpha API instead of the EOS/USD price and it will keep retrying every 10 seconds, until the contract has received back the result "6".